ymherklotz/verismith/README.md

 ## Reported bugs

 9 bugs have been reported and confirmed to be bugs by the vendors, out of which 4 have been fixed.
+1 bug has also been found in the Icarus Verilog simulator as a side effect of using it to verify equivalence check results.

 ### Yosys